mezo-org/musd/docs/rfc-microloans.md

 **Note**:This will be missing some interest that has yet to be accrued, but it should give a *close enough* CR while avoiding extra complexity.

+#### Promotions

+We will allow for users to "promote" their microloans to full MUSD troves.
+This will allow for users to test the waters with microloans and then seamlessly upgrade without losing their position.

+For example, say a user has a microtrove with $50 in debt and $100 worth of collateral.
+They show up with $2900 worth of collateral (picked so that their promoted trove is at 150% CR with minimum debt, this could be any other amount that results in a valid MUSD trove) and want to "promote" their microtrove to a $2000 MUSD trove:

+- Contract accepts the $2900 of collateral and withdraws the user's $100 of collateral from its trove.
+- Contract calls openTroveWithSignature with the borrower as the _borrower parameter and itself as the _recipient.
+- Contract receives 2000 MUSD, uses 50 of it to decrease its debt (from the microtrove) and sends the remaining 1950 to the user.
+- The user now has their desired position: 2000 in MUSD debt (plus some fees) backed by 3k of collateral.

 #### Monitoring and Alerting

 ##### Key Metrics to Monitor